-Floodplains play many important roles in a community, ranging from recreation areas to floodwater control.
+Floodplains play many important roles in a community, from recreation areas to floodwater control.
 Below you’ll find some background on floodplains and other information on common terms connected with them.

 - What is the regulatory floodplain?
 (And why is it important?)